Azare77/HushHush/README.md

 1. Open **Settings** from the panel (or the extension options page)
 2. Expand **Optional AI boost**
-3. Pick a provider (Groq is the usual free-tier choice)
+3. Pick a provider (Groq is the usual free choice)
-4. Paste your API key → **Test connection** → start on X
+4. Paste your API key: **Test connection** and start on X

 Keys stay in `chrome.storage` on your machine.
 See [PRIVACY.md](PRIVACY.md).